 Basically, a PLC is a digital computer mostly used in the industrial environment.
 A PLC or Programmable Logic Controller is a type of industrial digital computer which can be used to control a manufacturing process or machine.
 A PLC, like a computer, has a central processing unit or CPU, memory for the program & data, and a communications interface.
 Additionally and more importantly, it has an interface to analog and digital inputs and outputs.

-PLC and the development environment, we develop program in PC and download to PC where the program is executed.
-PLC reads input (digital inputs and analog inputs) and process the data and write to output (digital output or analog output).
+PLC and the development environment, we develop a program in PC and download to PC where the program is executed.
+PLC reads input (digital inputs and analog inputs) and processes the data and writes to output (digital output or analog output).
 All these logic are processed in the PLC processor.
-See how PLC controls motor in details.
+See how PLC controls the motor in detail.

 PLCs can range from small modular devices with tens of inputs and outputs (I/O), in a housing integral with the processor, to large rack-mounted modular devices with a count of thousands of I/O, and which are often networked to other PLC and SCADA systems.